Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Train tracks

 Given a surface train track $T = \cup F_i$, if all branches $F_i$ are cylinders with smooth boundary and polygons, then we call $T$ a {\sf polygonal train track. } \end{definition}

-Suppose that a surface $F$ is decomposed into marked surfaces with disjoint interior so that the horizontal edges of marked surfaces overlap only with other horizontal edges, and vertical edges overlap with other vertical edges (except at corner points); we call this a {\sf surface train-track decomposition} of $F$.
+Suppose that a surface $F$ is decomposed into marked surfaces with disjoint interiors so that the horizontal edges of marked surfaces overlap only with other horizontal edges, and vertical edges overlap with other vertical edges (except at corner points); we call this a {\sf surface train-track decomposition} of $F$.
 Given a train-track decomposition of a surface $F$, the union of the boundaries of its branches is a finite graph on $F$, and we call it {\sf the edge graph}.

 Let $F = \cup F_i$ be a train-track decomposition of a surface $F$.
 Clearly the interior of a branch is embedded in $F$, but the boundary of a branch may intersect itself.
-The (closure) of a branch $F_i$ in $F$ is called the {\sf support} of the branch, and denoted by $\rvert F_i \lvert$, which may not be homotopy equivalent to $F_i$ on $F$.
+The closure of a branch $F_i$ in $F$ is called the {\sf support} of the branch, and denoted by $\rvert F_i \lvert$, which may not be homotopy equivalent to $F_i$ on $F$.

 Next, we consider geometric train-track decompositions of flat surfaces.
 Let $E$ be a flat surface, and let $V$ and $H$ be it vertical and horizontal foliations, respectively.
 Then, when we say that a staircase surface $F$ is on $E$, we always assume that horizontal edges of $F$ are contained in leaves of $H$ and vertical edges in leaves of $V$.
 Note that a marked rectangle $R$ on $E$ may self-intersect in its horizontal edges, so that it forms a spiral cylinder.
-Then a {\sf staircase train-track decomposition} of a flat surface $E$ is a decomposition of $E$ into finitely staircase surfaces on $E$, so that their union along horizontal edges yield a polygonal train-track.
+Then a {\sf staircase train-track decomposition} of a flat surface $E$ is a decomposition of $E$ into finitely many staircase surfaces on $E$, such that we obtain a surface train-track by gluing those staircase surfaces back only along horizontal edges.
+(Note that, in the context of $\CP^1$-structures, the vertical direction is regarded as the stable or stretching direction (see \Cref{Dumas}) and the vertical foliation is carried by this surface train-track.)

-More generally, a {\sf trapezoidal train track decomposition} of $E$ is a surface train-track decomposition, such that each vertical edge is contained in a vertical leaf and each horizontal edge is a non-vertical line segment disjoint from the singular set of $E$.
+More generally, a {\sf trapezoidal train-track decomposition} of $E$ is a surface train-track decomposition, such that each vertical edge is contained in a vertical leaf and each horizontal edge is a non-vertical line segment disjoint from the singular set of $E$.

-Given a flat surface, we shall construct a canonical staircase train track.
+Given a flat surface, we shall construct a canonical staircase train-track decomposition.
 Let $q$ be a holomorphic quadratic differential on a Riemann surface $X$ homeomorphic to $S$.
 Let $E$ be the flat surface given by $q$, which is homeomorphic to $S$.
 As above, let $V, H$ be the vertical and horizontal foliations of $E$.
-Let $E^1$ be the unite-area normalization of $E$, so that $E^1 = \frac{E}{\Area\, E}$.
+Let $E^1$ be the unit-area normalization of $E$, so that $E^1 = \frac{E}{\Area\, E}$.